TrevorThomp/Can-U/group-agreement.md

 For any conflict that cannot be resolved according to these guidelines, we will involve an instructor to mediate as a method of last resort.

 **Workflow:**
+ - Every morning at 9 AM, we check-in on zoom, decide on whether in-person meeting is necessary.
+ - Check-ins at 12 PM, 3PM and end of day, 5PM.
+ - Discuss after hours work at end of day check-in.
  - We will maintain a single repo through GitHub: https://github.com/401-backend/can-u-job-front-end
  - All team members act as equal contributors, and will clone the initial master branch with approved scaffolding to their individual local repositories.
  - We will all work on our own branches, push to our branch in GitHub and then PR to the Dev branch